XYIheng/kea_doc/docs/source/api.rst

 .. note::

-   Note that currently, we use `uiautomator2 <https://github.com/openatx/uiautomator2>`_ to interact with the app.
+   Note that currently, kea uses `uiautomator2 <https://github.com/openatx/uiautomator2>`_ to interact with the app.
    You can find more information in `uiautomator2 <https://github.com/openatx/uiautomator2>`_.
    You can also use other tools to interact with the app, which can be easily implemented by modifying the `dsl.py`.